 - Power outages: If you lose power, to prevent poisoning from carbon monoxide, NEVER use a gas or charcoal grill indoors, and NEVER use a generator indoors; only use outdoors far from open windows or vents.
 Call Puget Sound Energy at 1-888-225-5773 to report a power outage; you can also report it online and check PSE's outage map;

 - Stay informed: Bellevue uses various social media channels and its website to inform the public during storms and other emergencies.
-Visit the city home page for updated information during a storm, sign up for email notifications on the this page or find more information on emergency preparedness pages on a range of topics.
+Visit the city home page for updated information, if warranted, during a storm, sign up for email notifications on this page or find more information on emergency preparedness pages on a range of topics.